mayhewluke/employee-manager-node/README.md

 # Usage

-Build the JS files with `yarn build`.
 Run the server with `yarn start`.
+This uses `ts-node` to run the TypeScript entrypoint, and `nodemon` to restart the server whenever TypeScript files in `src/` are changed.

-Alternatively, have it automatically restart the server whenever source files are changed by using `yarn start-watch`.
-If running in this mode, use `yarn build --watch` (or `yarn build -w`) to also have the JS files rebuilt when the source files are changed, or else the server can't pick up the new changes.
+Or run the server in compiled JS via `yarn prod` and `yarn build --watch` (or just build the JS with `yarn build`).